Find a Lender-Approved Local Conveyancer in Hale Barns

 Planning law solicitors in Hale Barns regulated by the Solicitors Regulation Authority

-The list below is a non-comprehensive list of solicitors in Hale Barns specialising in planning law.
-This could include advice on special planning controls
+The practices listed below are a non-comprehensive list of solicitors in Hale Barns practicing in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including planning applications and appeals

 • Collings Law Ltd, 51 Stamford New Road, Altrincham, Cheshire, WA14 1DS